Compare Tick Travel Insurance policies and find the cover that's right for you

 How do I make a claim?

-Claiming with Tick Travel Insurance is simple and straightforward.
+Claiming with Tick Travel Insurance can be done by sending in a claims form.
 Once you’ve downloaded the relevant claim form from the Tick website, complete all fields on the form, print it out, sign it and post it back to Tick Travel Insurance.

 You’ll also need to include any other supporting information or documentation that may be required, such as receipts, proof of ownership, police reports or medical reports.
 All claims should be registered within 30 days of the completion of your journey.